thuml/Transfer-Learning-Library/docs/get_started/faq.rst

             ]
             return params

-3. How to use customize datasets?
+3. How to customize datasets?
 ==================================

 If you want to implement your own vision datasets, you can use ``torchvision.datasets.VisionDataset``